|Short course : Design and Studio Art|

 Photography for Beginners

 This short course in photography is aimed at beginners and keen amateurs that wish to gain a better understanding of their equipment and greater creative control.
 Class sessions consist of theoretical lectures, practical demonstrations with student participation, weekly assignments and constructive critique sessions.
 Participants will learn to take better, more technically sound and creatively interesting images and do more with their images once they have been captured.
 Both black and white and colour digital photography will be covered.
 This course will be presented by Mr Jano Myburgh, a part time lecturer at the Department of Design and Studio Art, CUT.
-The course will be offered over a six-week period with weekly evening classes on Wednesdays from 18:00 to 21:00 in room 28 of the main art building.
+The course will be offered over a six-week period with weekly evening classes on Tuesdays from 18:00 to 21:00 in room 28 of the main art building.
 Alternatively, weekend sessions will also be available on Saturday mornings from 09:00 -12:00.
 You will need to own a digital single lens reflex camera (DSLR) with basic lenses or Prosumer camera (fixed lens camera with full manual control) and a keen interest in photography as well as a USB flash drive with a minimum capacity of 4GB.

 This course is for those who already completed the Photography for Beginners short course and have a basic knowledge of digital Photography.
 This course will be presented by Mr Jano Myburgh, a part time lecturer at the Department of Design and Studio Art, CUT.
-The course will be offered over a six-week period with weekly evening classes on Thursdays from 18:00 to 21:00 in room 28 of the main art building.
+The course will be offered over a six-week period with weekly evening classes on Tuesdays from 18:00 to 21:00 in room 28 of the main art building.
 You will need to own a digital single lens reflex camera (DSLR) with basic lenses or Prosumer camera (fixed lens camera with full manual control) and a keen interest in photography as well as a USB flash drive with a minimum capacity of 4GB.

 Graphic Design for beginners